Elijah V. Brookshire: Early life

 Born near Ladoga, Indiana, Brookshire attended the common schools, and was graduated from Central Indiana Normal College at Ladoga in August 1878.

-He taught in the common schools of Montgomery County, Indiana from 1879 to 1882 and He also engaged in agricultural pursuits.
+He taught in the common schools of Montgomery County, Indiana from 1879 to 1882 and he also engaged in agricultural pursuits.
 After studying law, he was admitted to the bar in 1883 and commenced practice in Crawfordsville the same year.
 He married Amanda Harshbarger in 1883.

 Career

+Congress

 Brookshire was elected as a Democrat to the Fifty-first, Fifty-second, and Fifty-third Congresses (March 4, 1889 – March 3, 1895).
 He was an unsuccessful candidate for reelection in 1894 to the Fifty-fourth Congress.

+Later career

 He resumed the practice of law in Washington, D.C., and was admitted to practice before the United States Supreme Court in 1894.
 He moved to Los Angeles, California, in 1925, and to Seattle, Washington, in 1935, having retired from active law practice in 1925.